Cancel your policy at the end of your term to avoid the steep 10% cancellation fee.

-If you’re with The General, you have a few ways to start the cancellation process.
+If you’re with The General, you have a few ways to start the cancellation process any time you’re ready to switch.
 But you’ll likely pay a cancellation fee, and you’ll have to mail in your cancellation notice.

 The General likes to do business online, except when it comes to canceling your policy.
 The easiest way to cancel your policy with this low-cost insurer is to contact your local agent, who will then ask you to put your request in writing.
 It’s an extra step you won’t find with all providers.